driessamyn/kapper/docs/performance/index.md

 ### 3. No Query Generation
 - Direct SQL execution means no query building or parsing overhead
-- JIT compiler can optimize SQL string constants
+- JIT compiler can optimise SQL string constants
 - No complex query analysis or transformation

 ### 4. Smart Resource Management